Question: Some conservative preachers decry yoga as promoting sexuality. Do you think it does? And does that matter?

 Second, is Neo-Tantra a legitimate development in the evolving history of Tantra?
 By way of comparison, millions of yoga students around the world are practicing some form of Hatha Yoga that many of their teachers now know was influenced by the modern Northern European physical culture movement as appropriated by gurus like Krishnamacharyi, who synthesized it with medieval Hatha traditions.
 Modern postural yoga is not the practice of Patanjali’s Yoga Sutras.
 Yet very few students stop practicing yoga even though its roots in classical yoga traditions are tenuous.
 Yet however tenuous, there are still some connections to be discerned.
 And in the meantime all kinds of new styles of yoga are emerging in the twenty-first century.

-Fourth, therefore, should Neo-Tantra practice be available to Christian believers?
+Fifth, should Neo-Tantra practice therefore be available to Christian believers?
 Is it something they could do to improve their marital relationships or even to accept themselves as sexual beings?
 Some Christians are going to rule it out altogether, like they rule out everything else in the world that is rooted in “pagan” practices.
 Indeed, the mythological elements in the Tantra story could be off-putting.
 But it seems to me that those who are willing to practice yoga in spite of its connections with Eastern religions and philosophy, and take out of it what seems good, true, and beautiful (Plato’s trio), might find something of value in Tantra practices even if they have to strain out its pagan ancestry or (worse) the spirituality of New Age practitioners.